tensorlakeai/indexify/docs/docs/usecases/audio_extraction.md

 client.upload_file(path="ALLIN-E167.mp3")
 ```

+### What is happening behind the scenes
+Indexify automatically reacts when ingestion happens and evaluates all the existing policies and invokes appropriate extractors for extraction.
+When the whisper extractor finishes transcribing the podcast, it automatically fires off the embedding extractor to chunk and extract embedding and populate an index.

+You can uploads 100s of audio files parallely into Indexify and it will handle transcription of the audio files and indexing the transcripts automatically.
+You can run many instances of the extractors for speeding up extraction, and Indexify's in-built scheduler will distribute the work transparently.

 ### Perform RAG

 Initialize the Langchain Retreiver, create a chain to prompt OpenAI with data retreived from Indexify to create a simple Q and A bot